owenkerrisk/owenkerrisk/README.md

 # <a href="https://www.linkedin.com/in/owenkerrisk /">Owen Kerrisk</a>'s Cybersecurity Project Portfolio 🔐

-I'm passionate about cybersecurity and enjoy tackling complex challenges with hands on experience in SIEM implementations, Penetration testing, Vulnerability Management to Threat Detection.
-Please feel free to check them out and see the work I’ve put into enhancing security operations and processes!
+I'm a passionate cybersecurity professional with hands-on experience in SIEM implementations, penetration testing, vulnerability management, and threat detection.
+I enjoy tackling complex security challenges and continuously improving security operations and processes.
+Feel free to explore my projects to see how I contribute to enhancing cybersecurity defenses! 🚀🔐

 ---